sjsrey/ors/ors.md

 Although the CRCs are  successful in protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
-This is because replication of studies that come out of CRC research is difficult if not impossible as any researcher seeking to do so requires access to the same data used in the original study.
+This is because replication of studies that come out of CRC research is difficult as any researcher seeking to do so requires access to the same data used in the original study.
 That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access, and given the choice between proposals for new